bradh352/ansible-scripts/roles/sonic/README.md

   * `layer3`: `true`/`false`.
 Whether this interface will be used as a layer3
     interface.
 This enables IPv6 link-local address support.
 Default is `false`.
+  * `mtu`: MTU to use for vlan.
+Defaults to `1500` for routed vlans (is layer3 or has ips), and `9100` for non-routed.
+Remember when using VXLANs there is a 50 byte overhead so make sure the interface MTU is greater than this value.
 * `sonic_routes`: Array of dictionaries used to configure static routes.
 The The keys for the dictionary are:
   * `prefix`: IPv4 or IPv6 prefix, Example: `192.168.1.0/24`.
 For a default